Informed POMDP: Leveraging Additional Information in Model-Based RL: Introduction

 \section{Introduction}

 Reinforcement learning (RL) aims to learn to act optimally through interaction with environments whose dynamics are unknown.
-A major challenge in this field is partial observability, where only incomplete observation $o$ of the Markovian state of the environment $s$ is available for taking action $a$.
+A major challenge in this field is partial observability, where only a partial observation $o$ of the Markovian state of the environment $s$ is available for taking action $a$.
 Such an environment can be formalized as a partially observable Markov decision process (POMDP).
-In this context, an optimal policy $\eta(a | h)$ generally depends on the history $h$ of observations and past actions, which grows linearly with time.
-Fortunately, it is theoretically possible to find a statistic $f(h)$ from the history $h$ that summarizes all relevant information to act optimally, and that is recurrent.
-Formally, a recurrent statistic is updated according to $f(h') = u(f(h), a, o')$ each time that an action $a$ is taken and a new observation $o'$ is received, with $h' = (h, a, o')$.
-Such a statistic $f(h)$ for which there exists an optimal policy $\eta(a | h) = \allowbreak g(a | f(h))$ is called a sufficient statistic from the history for the optimal control.
-Standard approaches have thus relied on learning a recurrent policy $\eta_{\theta, \phi}(a | h) = \allowbreak g_\phi(a | f_\theta(h))$, using a recurrent neural network (RNN) $f_\theta$ for the statistic.
-Those policies are simply trained by stochastic gradient ascent of a RL loss using backpropagation through time \citep{bakker2001reinforcement, wierstra2010recurrent, hausknecht2015deep, heess2015memory, zhang2016learning, zhu2017improving}.
-In this case, the RNN learns a sufficient statistic $f_\theta(h)$ as it learns an optimal policy \citep{lambrechts2022recurrent, hennig2023emergence}.
-Although those standard approaches are theoretically able to implicitly learn a statistic that is sufficient for the optimal control, sufficient statistics can also be learned explicitly.
-Notably, many works \citep{igl2018deep, buesing2018learning, han2019variational, gregor2019shaping, guo2020bootstrap, lee2020stochastic, hafner2019learning, hafner2020dream, hafner2021mastering, hafner2023mastering, guo2018neural, gregor2019shaping} have focused on learning a recurrent statistic that is predictive sufficient \citep{bernardo2009bayesian} for the reward and next observation given the action: $p(r, o' | h, a) = p(r, o' | f(h), a)$.
-A recurrent and predictive sufficient statistic is indeed proven to provide a sufficient statistic for the optimal control \citep{subramanian2022approximate}.
-It can be noted that in those works, this sufficiency objective is pursued jointly with the RL objective.
+In this context, an optimal policy $\eta(a | h)$ generally depends on the history $h$ of all observations and previous actions, which grows linearly with time.
+Fortunately, it is theoretically possible to find a statistic $f(h)$ of the history $h$ that is updated recurrently and that summarizes all relevant information to act optimally.
+Such a statistic is said to be recurrent and sufficient for the optimal control.
+Formally, a statistic $f(h)$ is recurrent when it is updated according to $f(h') = u(f(h), a, o')$ each time an action $a$ is taken and a new observation $o'$ is received, with $h' = (h, a, o')$.
+And a statistic $f(h)$ is sufficient for the optimal control when there exists an optimal policy $\eta(a | h) = \allowbreak g(a | f(h))$.